Squarespace vs WordPress

 Search Engine Optimization is one of the major factors when considering a web design platform.
 Some of the lesser web building options do little in the way of SEO, hence why I don’t even consider them viable options.
 A site needs to be seen.
 And if you use a platform with bad SEO options and boated code you may never rank high no matter how much SEO work you do.

 So how do WordPress and SquareSpace compare when it comes to SEO?
 There has been much debate as to which site creates a better-optimized site.
 Squarespace has very basic SEO options.
 Better than something terrible like Wix, but nowhere near what can be achieved on WordPress.
-One of the biggest downsides in this topic is site speed.
+One of the biggest downsides of this topic is site speed.
 With WordPress, there are many things you can do to increase the speed of your site, on Squarespace, as it is self-hosted, you’re out of luck.

 Building a WordPress site requires the addition of plugins to handle SEO.
 These plugins handle the same elements as SquareSpace does out of the box, but these require more setup time and require updating to stay relevant as well as slowing down your site the more plugins you add.
 While WordPress is the winner, we have ranked sites very well on SquareSpace.
 Both are great and it really depends on how well your site is optimized.